 A library database is a searchable collection of published information from many different sources.
 With a library database, you can search for articles across a large number of journals simultaneously.
 Some library databases focus on certain subjects or disciplines, so you can find databases that focus on areas like engineering, or computer science, or chemistry.
 Others are broader and will include journals from a wide variety of disciplines, but it will have search features that allow you to be very precise in searching for articles on your topic.

 [Demo finding a library database for Chem Eng] To find a library database at McMaster, go to the library website and click on the Databases tab.
 Here you can search for a database if you know it’s title, or you can browse for databases by subject.
 If I use the menu to look up databases in Chemical Engineering, I am brought to a list of 18 relevant databases, including some “Best Bets” or recommended databases for this subject.

+Scene 4: Talking head

-4Now you know three different ways to search for journal articles including browsing in online journals, searching with Google Scholar, and finding a relevant library database.
+Now you know three different ways to search for journal articles including browsing in online journals, searching with Google Scholar, and finding a relevant library database.
 These strategies will help streamline your research process.
 We’ll look more at searching with library databases in the next video.

 4.4 Building a Search Strategy